ScriptureEarth/ScriptureEarth/README.md

 ### The Scripts

-This repository contains most of the HTML, CSS, JavaScript, PHP, MySQL (MariaDB), and AJAX for the SE.org website.
+This repository contains most of the HTML, CSS, JavaScript, PHP, MySQL (MariaDB), and fetch/AJAX for the SE.org website.
 In addition, it contains the “add” and “edit” for the CMS.

 If you are the user of SE.org, scripts are divided up into two sections: 1) the searches for the minority languages page, and 2) the specific minority language page.